 Pahtia shaped the clump into a ball, casually mentioning, “When I die, I will shapeshift into a great caiman.”
 His eyes gleamed as he imagined reincarnating as this noble reptile.
-“Maybe next time, I take your fish.”
-He let out a rare chuckle, annoying his son-in-law, and then began humming as he applied fresh salve to the young man’s injured fingers.
+“Maybe next time, I will take your fish.”
+He let out a rare chuckle, annoying his son-in-law, and then hummed while applying the fresh salve to the young man’s injured fingers.

-Too embarrassed to return to the fishing expedition, Zachary went home to Conchita, who was standing in their hut cradling their infant son.
-Her long black hair hung over part of her face as she gazed at the baby while singing a traditional lullaby.
-The moment Zachary saw his wife, he forgot all about the failed fishing attempt.
+Too embarrassed to return to the river, Zachary went home to his wife, Conchita, who stood in their hut cradling their infant son.
+Her long black hair hung over part of her face as she gazed down at the baby while singing a traditional lullaby.
+The moment Zachary saw her, he forgot all about the failed fishing incident.

-Conchita smiled at her husband, but it faded when she noticed his hand was bandaged with leaves and bamboo twine.
+Conchita smiled at her husband, but her joy quickly faded when she noticed that his hand was bandaged with leaves and bamboo twine.
 She asked with concern, “What happened?”